Welshy92/jacobs-tech-tips/docs/testing.md

 Nav bar becomes off-centered between mobile and desktop widths.
 Maybe and another breakpoint in the middle (tablet size?)

 Form on index incorrectly centered in desktop view

+No gap between the heading and paragraph text